Towdium/JustEnoughCharacters/README.md

 - __Uncached__: This method is implemented based on NFA for real-time matching.
 The time complexity is O(sw), with s and w for length of text string and pinyin string.
 For s=10 and w=10, it does around 1 million matches per second searching in pinyin.

 - __Cached__: The cache structure is generalized suffix tree with extra support for pinyin search.
-The time complexity is O(w+n), with w for length of pinyin string and n for amount of results.
+Since multiple branches in the tree can be active, the time complexity is generally O(bw+n), with b for amount of active branches, w for length of pinyin string and n for amount of results. b can be slightly affected by w and data volume, but can be treated as constant is most of cases.
 For w=10, n=100k, it takes around 10 milliseconds.
 Space complexity is O(s), with s for amount of characters in total.

 For real time matching like `String.contains`, `Regex.mather` and `StringsKt.contains`, they are transformed to uncached version.
 For other cache structures, they are replaced by the cached version.